Selection-based search: Operation

 Selection-based search systems create what is known as a semantic database of trained terms.
 They do not compile a physical database or catalogue of the web on the users' desktop computer.
 Instead, they take a user's selected keyword or keywords, pass it to several heterogeneous online cloud services, categorize the keyword(s), and then compile the results in a homogeneous manner based on a specific algorithm.

 No two selection-based search systems are alike.
 Some simply provide a list of links in a context menu to other websites, such as the proposed Internet Explorer 8 Accelerators feature.
 Others only allow the user to search their desktop files such as Macintosh Spotlight, or to search a popular search engine such as Google or Yahoo!, while others only search lesser-known search engines, newsgroups, and more specialized databases.
 Selection-based search systems also differ in how the results are presented and the quality of semantic categorization which is used.
 Some will open links to content in a new browser window.
 Others return content in floating information boxes which can be sized, shared, docked, etc.

 A key challenge for selection-based search is that a long or nested list of categories quickly becomes unwieldy for the user.
 Therefore, it is incumbent upon the selection-based search system to both categorize the user-selected text and to identify those online services which most naturally apply to the selected text.
 For example, when the user selects an address, the system needs to identify the address as most suitable for an online mapping service such as Google Maps.
 When the user selects a movie title, the system needs to identify the selection as suitable for a movie database such as Internet Movie Database.
 When the user selects the name of a company, the system needs to identify the concordant stock symbol and an appropriate financial database such as Yahoo!
 Finance.

 Quality of results

-Usability can vary widely between selection-based search systems based on a large number of variables.
+Usability can vary widely between selection-based search systems relying on a large number of variables.
 Even the most basic selection-based search systems will allow more of the web to be searched by the user in the context of their work than any one stand-alone search engine.
 On the other hand, the process is sometimes said to be redundant if the system applies no intelligence to categorizing the selected text and matching it to an online service, and simply provides a link for the user to their preferred search engine(s).